-(HOUSTON, TX-December 15, 2021) Station Museum of Contemporary Art announced today the exhibition Clark V. Fox: Subversion and Spectacle opening February 5-June 26, 2022.
-Organized by Station Museum of Contemporary Art Director James Harithas with Senior Curator Alex Tu, the exhibition presents the most comprehensive survey to date, spanning six decades of the Native American Cherokee artist and activist's prolific and uncompromising career.
-Subversion and Spectacle originates from Insurgent: The Paintings of Clark V. Fox, an exhibition curated by Ann Harithas for the Five Points Museum in Victoria, TX.
+(NEW YORK) - Clark V. Fox: Subversion and Spectacle will open May 26-September 25, 2022 at Station Museum of Contemporary Art in Houston, TX.
+Organized by Station Museum of Contemporary Art Director James Harithas with Senior Curator Alex Tu, the exhibition presents the most comprehensive survey to date, spanning the prolific and uncompromising six-decade career of the artist, whose Native American background has charged his practice and activism.
+Subversion and Spectacle is dedicated to the late Ann Harithas with whom Clark enjoyed a long and cherished friendship.
+"I was shocked and saddened to learn of the passing of Ann Harithas.
+There will never be another individual like her.
+This is a huge loss to our culture, but her extraordinary legacy will live on," said Clark.
+The exhibition originates from Insurgent: The Paintings of Clark V. Fox, an exhibition curated by Ann Harithas for the Five Points Museum in Victoria, TX.

 Clark's various periods and aesthetic sensibilities draw on the complexity of his identities beyond art historical boxes, commercial tropes and simple classification.
-The timely presentation takes place as pressing narratives surrounding histories, canons, monuments, patriarchy, race, justice, representation and identity are being re-examined.
+The timely exhibition takes place as pressing narratives surrounding histories, canons, monuments, patriarchy, race, justice, representation, and identity continue to be re-examined.